-Rockledge Park Access is a 4 mile out and back trail located near Grapevine, TX and is rated as moderate.
+Rockledge Park Access is a 4 mile out and back trail located near Grapevine, Texas and is rated as moderate.
 The trail is primarily used for hiking, road biking, mountain biking, and canoeing and is accessible year-round.
 Dogs are also able to use this trail.

 Great lake view, hardwood forests, wildlife and wildflowers everywhere The total distance of the Lake Grapevine Northshore Trail is approx. 9 miles one way.
 The portion of the hike reported on here is only from Rockledge Park Trailhead to the Murrell Park trailhead and back.
 This single-track natural surface trail originates in Rockledge Park to the Southeast and terminates in Rockypoint Park with additional trailheads in Murrell Park and Twin Coves Park.
 The trail meanders along the shoreline of Lake Grapevine and at times also goes through thick hardwood forest.
 Wildlife viewing opportunities include fox, deer, rabbit and abundant waterfowl and birding year round.
 Drinking water is available at all trailheads with public restroom facilities located only in Rockledge and Murrell Park access.
 Parking is abundant.
 Trail conditions become very difficult (steep and very rocky) at Twin Coves Park.
 Be wary of heavy mountain bike use as the trail is shared by both hikers and bikers.